Written by Hillary Kuzdeba, MPH

 Safety Concerns Surrounding Peer to Peer Milk Donation & Sales

-In terms of food safety, a 2017 study on peer-to-peer donors discovered that while the majority of informal donors did make an admirable and conscious effort to handle and store their milk appropriately, the majority of them still did not follow at least 4 of the 5 food safety and handling steps necessary to ensure the safety of their donations.(9) Furthermore, a recent article published by clinicians at a pediatric hospital explored two cases of medically complex infants who were subsequently found to be using unscreened, unpasteurized peer to peer donated breast milk obtained by their parents.(10) These cases suggest that even highly vulnerable, medically fragile infants may also be experiencing exposure to unscreened and unpasteurized breast milk from unknown sources, potentially without their clinical team’s knowledge.
+In terms of food safety, a 2017 study on peer-to-peer donors discovered that while the majority of informal donors did engage in most of the American Academy of Breastfeeding Medicine’s Best Practices for milk handling and storage, 60% of them did not always follow all 5 of the food safety and handling steps necessary to ensure the safety of their donations.(9) Furthermore, a recent article published by clinicians at a pediatric hospital explored two cases of medically complex infants who were subsequently found to be using unscreened, unpasteurized peer to peer donated breast milk obtained by their parents.(10) These cases suggest that even highly vulnerable, medically fragile infants may also be experiencing exposure to unscreened and unpasteurized breast milk from unknown sources, potentially without their clinical team’s knowledge.
 Sadly, the devastating effects of bacterially contaminated breast milk came into sharp focus recently in 2016, when a preterm infant contracted a severe chronobacter infection, causing developmental delays.
 The infection was believed to be caused by contamination of the mother’s breast pump and the surrounding area used to clean the pump parts.(11, 12) The baby This case verified that contaminated breast milk can have tragic consequences for vulnerable newborns and their families.

 - American Academy of Pediatrics.
 Donor human milk for the high-risk infant: preparation, safety, and usage options in the United States.
 Pediatrics.
 2017; 139(1).